Fiji Islands Scuba Diving

 Central Fiji – the Koro Sea, and Vatu-i-Ra Passage make up the Vatu-i-Ra Seascape, the Fiji Islands’ most exciting and most diverse waters, hiding some of the most challenging ocean experiences and scuba diving adventures in Fiji.

-It is this outstanding diversity of sea life and the complex marine ecosystems in Central Fiji, that recognizes the Vatu-i-Ra Seascape as one of the last intact remaining sanctuaries for endangered species.
+It is this outstanding diversity of sea life and the complex marine ecosystems in Central Fiji, that recognize the Vatu-i-Ra Seascape as one of the last intact remaining sanctuaries for endangered species.

 “Fiji’s Big Fish Capital” -Lomaiviti – is a group of islands in Fiji’s Koro Sea.
 The main Islands of the Group are Namena, Makogai, Koro, Wakaya, Batiki, Nairai, Gau, Ovalau, and Moturiki.
 There are also several small islets.